 In this instance, the Nest and Ring about break even, but Ring offers some wireless doorbell cameras if you’d prefer not to deal with a tricky installation.

 >>Check out our article on how to install Ring doorbells.

 We really like the Nest mobile app.
 It’s easy to use and integrates with any other Nest equipment you have in your home.

 With the facial recognition ability, you can assign profiles to different faces in the app.
 That way your Nest won’t just tell you someone’s at your door, it’ll also tell you whether or not it’s someone familiar.

-Our favorite Ring video doorbell feature is the ability to set zones for the motion sensors.
-If you live on a busy street, you can set the motion sensors to ignore everything but your yard, porch, or front door.
+Our favorite Ring video doorbell feature is the ability to set zones for the motion sensor.
+If you live on a busy street, you can set the motion sensor to ignore everything but your yard, porch, or front door.
 The best part is you don’t need to pay for a plan to access Ring’s zone-setting feature.

 We also like Ring’s Neighborhood Alert feature, which lets you see footage posted by other Ring users in your area.

 The Nest Hello outshines the Ring Pro with its array of useful features.
 We like the Nest app more—especially if you have other Nest equipment.